-1) Additional Requirements
+2) Additional Requirements

 - a) DEFERRED SUBMITTALS are defined as "those portions of the design that are not submitted at the time of application and that are to be submitted to building officials within a specified period" (IBC Section 107.3.4.1). - b) SUBSTANTIAL CHANGE ORDERS, MODIFICATIONS, or SUBSTITUTIONS generally mean any material, method, or work that is specified in Port specifications or the approved plans that, if changed or replaced, can have a major effect on the suitability, strength, durability, effectiveness, safety, fire resistance, and/or sanitation of that portion of the project (based on IBC Section 107.4 Amended Construction Documents).
-Note: Substantial revisions and/or changes to the scope may result in added plan review fees. - Deferred submittals and substantial change orders, modifications, or substitutions can include, but are not limited to the following: - Wall and window-wall cladding - Special door and window hardware - Through-penetration fire-stop listing and details - Moved sprinkler lines or heads or fire alarm systems - Safety systems that are not compatible with Port standards - Sprinkler plans for hydraulic, brace, and connection designs - Seismic bracing of other types of mechanical or plumbing systems - Major revision to original plans - Alternate designs that change contract documents - Plans for stairs - These rules and requirements for changes are strictly enforced and administered by the ABD. - e) Projects that start construction without a building permit are subject to fines.
+Note: Substantial revisions and/or changes to the scope may result in added plan review fees.

+Deferred submittals and substantial change orders, modifications, or substitutions can include, but are not limited to the following:

+- Wall and window-wall cladding - Special door and window hardware - Through-penetration fire-stop listing and details - Moved sprinkler lines or heads or fire alarm systems - Safety systems that are not compatible with Port standards - Sprinkler plans for hydraulic, brace, and connection designs - Seismic bracing of other types of mechanical or plumbing systems - Major revision to original plans - Alternate designs that change contract documents - Plans for stairs - c) These rules and requirements for changes are strictly enforced and administered by the ABD. - d) Projects that start construction without a building permit are subject to fines.

-2) Certificate of Occupancy
+3) Certificate of Occupancy

-After all construction is completed and all life safety, sanitation, structural, mechanical, plumbing, energy conservation, and accessibility items are installed and usable, the Port's requirements for as-built computer-aided design (CAD) record drawings are met, and all agencies and Port departments, such as Port FD; Port AV/ENV; AV/F&I; ABD; Washington's Labor and Industries Electrical Inspection Division, Elevator Section; and other associated agencies, have given their approval that their codes and standards have been met, the building official will consider granting a Certificate of Occupancy (C of O) under the authority of and provision in IBC, Section 111.2.
+After all construction is completed and all life safety, sanitation, structural, mechanical, plumbing, energy conservation, accessibility items are installed and usable, and all agencies and Port departments, such as Port FD; Port AV/ENV; AV/F&I; ABD; Washington's Labor and Industries Electrical Inspection Division, Elevator Section; and other associated agencies, have given their approval that their codes and standards have been met, the building official will consider granting a Certificate of Occupancy (C of O) under the authority of and provision in IBC, Section 111.2.

 Temporary C of Os are discouraged.
 However, should a Temporary C of O be requested and provided, the building official will administer it under the provisions in IBC Section 111.3.
 C of Os are not to be confused with other contract terms such as "substantial completion" and "beneficial occupancy."
+It is the contractor's responsibility to clear the Temporary C of O exceptions, and request inspections.